-For Fuqua School of Business Daytime MBA student and Center for the Advancement of Social Entrepreneurship (CASE) Fellow Sarah Burns, 20 short minutes spent in a gym on a Friday night proved to be one of the most deeply impactful parts her summer.
+For Fuqua School of Business Daytime MBA student and CASE Fellow Sarah Burns, 20 short minutes spent in a gym on a Friday night proved to be one of the most deeply impactful parts her summer.

 That evening, she got the chance to attend a ceremony for six young men celebrating their graduation from a four-year intervention program at Roca, which is a social enterprise that empowers young men and women to build the behaviors and skills that will help them remain out of jail and maintain a safe, stable and independent life.